knocklabs/docs/content/integrations/overview.md

 Sandbox mode enables you to generate and preview messages for a given channel, without sending them to your downstream provider for delivery.
 Sandbox mode is great for when you want to test a channel's output, but want your messages to end up at `/dev/null` instead of sending live notifications.

-Sandbox mode is supported across all channel types and can be enabled from the environment configuration view of a channel.
+Sandbox mode is supported across all channel types (except for in-app) and can be enabled from the environment configuration view of a channel.

 ### Channel conditions